stanislaw/SoftwareDesignHeuristics/README.md

 ### Sharing Screen & Presenting Material

-- Share only the relevant content—close unrelated applications, especially internal company chats, before presenting to an external audience.
+- Share only the relevant content – close unrelated applications, especially internal company chats, before presenting to an external audience.
 - If you need to access other files or perform actions outside the presentation, unshare your screen first, complete the task, then reshare only the necessary